 Helping Entrepreneurs Scale Their Idea

 Entrepreneurship as a path to economic independence and community vitality is the mission behind another resource in the county called The Acceleration Project (TAP).
 The female-founded, nonprofit business advisory firm provides tactical guidance to high-potential, small businesses, especially those owned by women and people of color.

-Jane Veron, CEO and co-founder of TAP, says the 10-year-old organization is committed to providing customized support to small business owners, whether it be guidance on marketing, streamlining operations, improving cash flow and margins, determining personnel needs, or just increasing sales.
+Jane Veron, CEO and co-founder of TAP, says the 10-year-old organization is committed to providing customized support and resources to small business owners, whether it be guidance on marketing, streamlining operations, improving cash flow and margins, determining personnel needs, or just increasing sales.